bdoms/trestle/readme.md

 ### Optional

-You don't have to use a front-end framework with Trestle.
+You don't have to use a front end framework with Trestle.
 The basic app can do everything it needs to server-side.

 If you do want to go make something more JS heavy, then there are two main options described below.
-You can always choose neither and roll your own, using Trestle as only the backend.
+You can always choose neither and roll your own, using Trestle as only the back end.

 #### Svelte